cslarsen/csl.name/_drafts/23andme-snp2hla.md

 Next, we need to perform the actual imputation for HLA.
 To do this, we need a reference data set, and we'll use the `HM_CEU_REF` set.
-There is supposedly one much better, with over 5000 individuals, but as of snp2hla version 1.0.3, it's not bundled anymore, because privacy and security.
+There is supposedly one much better, with over 5000 individuals, but as of SNP2HLA version 1.0.3, it's not bundled anymore, because of privacy and security.
 If you're a serious researcher, you can ask for a copy of the full set.
+No, I don't have it.

 To perform imputation, simply do